 - Default Sorting Order—Controls the expected ordering of the images defined by the mosaic methods.
-Ascending will order the images as expected.
-Descending will reverse the order.
-For example, if the mosaic method is Closest To Center and Descending is chosen, then the image furthest from the center will be displayed.
+Ascending orders the images as expected.
+Descending reverses the order.
+For example, if the mosaic method is Closest To Center and Descending is chosen, the image furthest from the center is displayed.

 - Default Mosaic Operator—Allows you to define how to resolve the overlapping cells, such as